 We acquire rare, unique, and valuable materials that are often not widely held or accessible based on the following characteristics:

-• Age: rarely held materials produced before 1850 (with a limited print run or a small number of surviving copies) that require secure, climate-controlled storage and monitored reading room access.
+We collect rarely-held materials produced before 1850 (with a limited print run or a small number of surviving copies) that require secure, climate-controlled storage and monitored reading room access.

-• Uniqueness and scarcity:
+Uniqueness and Scarcity

 We avoid acquiring collections that may overlap with research strengths of other institutions.
 We generally do not acquire archival materials that should be part of a collection located at another institution.